-The Federal Commissioner for Data Protection and Freedom of Information (Bundesbeauftragter für den Datenschutz und die Informationsfreiheit) (BfDI) monitors personal data processing by:
+The Federal Commissioner for Data Protection and Freedom of Information (BfDI) monitors personal data processing by:

-- Federal agencies. - Private organizations subject to the Security Screening Act (Sicherheitsüberprüfungsgesetz) (in German), which establishes procedures for security clearances related to national security, defense, and other sensitive activities. - Some other private organizations, including telecommunications and postal services providers.
+- Federal agencies. - Private organizations subject to the Security Screening Act (in German), which establishes procedures for security clearances related to national security, defense, and other sensitive activities. - Some other private organizations, including telecommunications and postal services providers.

 Like the state DPAs, the BfDI's office can initiate investigations on its own or in response to an individual's complaint.
+The BfDI is also responsible for overseeing data processing in the telecommunications and telemedia sector, including imposing fines for failure to implement certain security measures (Sections 28(1)(10) and 29(1), TTDSG).